-The snow crunched under our feet as we bounded forward, wobbling with the weight of the seated harness that connected us, and powered by an adrenalin that came from the fact we were about to launch ourselves off one of the highest mountain tops in the Diedamskopf ski area.
+The snow crunched under our feet as we bounded forward, wobbling with the weight of the seated harness that connected us and powered by adrenalin that came from the fact we were about to launch ourselves off one of the highest mountains in the Diedamskopf ski area.

 I was being driven towards the village of Mellau when I saw the colourful parachutes hovering above the valley basin.
 I knew there and then that there would be no better way than to see this region of beautiful timber villages and alpine trails from a much higher vantage point than my usual mountain cravings.

-On the Diedamskopf, you take off toward the south, southeastern and eastern directions of the Bregenzerwald, across the alpine and into the basin of the steep valley terrain.
-In March, it was the optimal time to see the changing of the seasons.
+March is the optimal time to paraglide in Austria and see the changing of the seasons in an alpine region such as Vorarlberg.
 First, we glided over the ski area, taking note of the precise pathways that form the beautiful, swirling network of ski runs.
 Within minutes, the glittering white power turned to the brown valley hillsides on the cusp of bloom, to the green further below where Spring has already put on its alpine green coat.

-- I took my paragliding flight with Flugschule Bregenzerwald – the masters of the skies in this region.
+- I took my paragliding flight with Flugschule Bregenzerwald – a Vorarlberg flying school who are the masters of the skies in this region.
 No previous experience is needed to try this sport.